Avatar the experience with Go City Singapore Gardens by the Bay

 Fondly known as the ‘City in a Garden,’ Singapore is one of the greenest cities in the world.
 The city is to some spectacular gardens and green urban spaces that are well worth exploring.
 Your first stop should be the 82-hectare Singapore Botanic Gardens, a tropical oasis of flourishing themed gardens with over 550 species.
 Be sure to visit the incredible National Orchid Garden and the excellent botanical art gallery in the Gallop Extension.

-Next stop is the Gardens on the Bay in Marina Bay.
+Next stop is the Gardens by the Bay in Marina Bay.
 Marvel at whimsical sculptures, gigantic high-tech trees, and misty biodomes in this fantastical world of green.
 Use your pass for admission to the Cloud Forest, home to the world’s tallest indoor waterfall and the Flower Dome.

 Wander through another world beneath thousands of hanging blooms in Floral Fantasy.
 Don’t miss the evening Garden Rhapsody show where the Supertrees burst into light.